Last Update: 12 Mar 2021

 Appearance of Artemis

-Artemis was usually armed with bow and arrows and was wearing a knee-high chiton (a sort of tunic).
+Artemis was usually armed with a bow and arrows and wore a knee-high chiton (a type of tunic).

 Symbols of Artemis